Pakistan profile - Leaders

 His victory in 2013 - again over the PPP - marked the first transition from one elected government to another in the country's history.

-His first major breakthrough was the launch of peace talks with the Taliban in March 2014, but these collapsed following a Taliban assault on Karachi airport in June, which was followed by the launch of a major army offensive on Islamist strongholds in the north-west.
+His first major breakthrough was the launch of peace talks with the Taliban in March 2014, but these collapsed following a Taliban assault on Karachi airport in June, which prompted a major army offensive on Islamist strongholds in the northwestern border area with Afghanistan.

 In 2014 Mr Sharif's government also faced a campaign of sometimes violent anti-government demonstrations and rallies by protesters demanding political and electoral reforms.